Reduce the energy poverty of the vulnerable population in Barcelona

 by generating electricity from

-The challenge counts with the participation of the Municipal Data Office, the Social Rights Department and the Energy and Environmental Quality Direction of the Barcelona City Council, ACCIONA's participation as a collaborating corporate and, lastly, the Data Science Department of the University of Barcelona as academic partner.
+The challenge counted with the participation of various departments of the Barcelona City Council; the Municipal Data Office, the Social Rights Office and the Energy and Environmental Quality Direction, ACCIONA's energy efficiency experts as a corporate collaborators, the startup ImpactE whose mission is to facilitate the energy transition in cities through the development of SaaS tools for urban energy planning and lastly, the Data Science Department of the University of Barcelona as academic partner.

 Climate Plan 2030, Ajuntament de Barcelona